brevdev/brev_docs/docs/README.md

 }
 ```

-> CLI: create a new json file `touch input.json` and edit it with the contents. `stack run MyEndpoint POST --body /pathTo/input.json`.
+> CLI: create a new json file `touch input.json` and edit it with the contents. `brev run MyEndpoint POST --body /pathTo/input.json`.
 With shell autocomplete enabled, you can autocomplete the endpoint name, the HTTP request type, and the available json files.

 > Webapp: select POST instead of GET from the drop down, select JSON for the payload type.